robdavid/yamldiff/README.md

     Describes a set of document filters.
 By default, all documents are included.
 If any `include` filters are given, a document must match *at least one* of these to be included.
 If any `exclude` filters are given, it must also not match *any* of these to be included.
     * `exclude`
       Contains a list of property to value comparison objects.
 All the comparisons *must fail* for a document for it to be included.
-    * `include`
+      * `properties`
-      Contains a list of comparison objects with the same structure as `exclude`.
-This list must either be empty, or must contain *at least one* comparison that matches for a document in order for it to be included.
+        Compare by list of property criteria.
+All the criteria in the list must pass for the comparison to succeed.
         * `path`
-        The path name of the property to compare.
+          The path name of a property to compare.
         * `value`
-        The comparison is true if the value of the property is equal to this value.
+          The criterion is true if the value of the property is equal to this value.
 The type of `value` can be string, integer, float or boolean.
         * `regex`
-        The comparison is true if the value of the property contains this regular expression.
+          The criterion is true if the value of the property contains this regular expression.
 The type of the property must be a string.
+    * `include`
+      Contains a list of comparison objects with the same structure as `exclude`.
+This list must either be empty, or must contain *at least one* comparison that matches for a document in order for it to be included.
   * `path`
     Describes a set of path filters.
 Properties with paths that do not match these rules are pruned from all documents of both input files prior to indexing and comparison.
     * `exclude`